LorduFreeman/foundry-lordudice/README.md

 Made with a lot of help from the DsN-Devs Simone and JDW, <3.
 Dice So Nice can be found over here: https://gitlab.com/riccisi/foundryvtt-dice-so-nice

 ## License
-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+This work is licensed under the MIT License: https://mit-license.org This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development](https://foundryvtt.com/article/license/).